MicrosoftDocs/azure-devops-docs/docs/reference/customize-work.md

 - [Failure types](witadmin/tcm-customize-manage-test-experience.md)
 - [Define the initial test management configuration (process template)](process-templates/define-initial-configuration-test-manager.md)
 - [Query based on build and test integration fields](../boards/queries/build-test-integration.md)
 ::: moniker-end

 ## Less common customizations

 You can only perform the following customizations when working with the Hosted XML or On-premises XML process models.
-The customizations made to process configuration apply to all teams added to a project.
+Customizations made to process configuration apply to all teams added to a project.

 <a id="limits">  </a>